 Notes added in June 2020:

-With 20 more years of hindsight since the above was written, the impact of my effort described above appears to be restricted to the research community, as evidenced by approximately 1000 citations [Google Scholar] in recognized research journals of each of the two aforementioned books three decades since their publication, and almost a 1000 more citations of my third book, Cyclostationarity in Communications and Signal Processing [Bk5].
+With 20 more years of hindsight since the above was written, the impact of my effort described above appears to be restricted to the research community, rather than to the university teaching community, as evidenced by [Google Scholar] over 1,000 citations in leading research journals of each of the two aforementioned books three decades since their publication, and almost a 1000 more citations of my third book, Cyclostationarity in Communications and Signal Processing [Bk5], as well as nearly 16,000 citations of my journal papers and books.

 To promote better recognition of the challenge science faces—the human condition—with the hope that our human shortcomings can be more effectively compensated for in the practice of science.